-The concentrations of GalNAc siRNAs used in the in vitro assays were selected by considering the observed plasma concentrations and estimated liver concentrations in the clinic (Table 1).
-Since GalNAc siRNAs are large, anionic, and hydrophilic in nature, they do not passively cross plasma membranes.
+The concentrations of GalNAc-siRNAs used in the in vitro assays were selected by considering the observed plasma concentrations and estimated liver concentrations in the clinic (Table 1).
+Since GalNAc-siRNAs are large, anionic and hydrophilic in nature, they do not passively cross plasma membranes.
 These siRNAs do not bind to albumin (data on file) and are unlikely to bind to liver microsomes or hepatocytes.
-A recent publication evaluated the potential for a different design of chemically modified GalNAc siRNAs to bind to plasma and liver proteins (Humphreys et al., 2019) in which the data indicated that binding to liver homogenate appeared greater than plasma binding.
-However, these studies were designed with a final protein concentration of 200 mg/ml (personal communication with first author).
-This protein concentration is much greater than what was used during the in vitro DDI investigations of 0.1-1 mg/ml contained herein.
-If protein binding is estimated from these reported data $(F{u,liver} = 0.018-0.051)$ , with the assumption that binding to liver homogenate
+A recent publication evaluated the potential for a different design of chemically modified GalNAc-siRNA to bind to plasma and liver proteins (Humphreys et al., 2019).
+Their data indicated that binding to liver homogenate appeared greater than plasma binding, however these studies were designed with a final protein concentration of 200 mg/mL (personal communication with first author).
+This protein concentration is much greater than what was used during the in vitro DDI investigations of 0.1 to 1 mg/mL contained herein.
+If protein binding is estimated from this reported data ($fu{liver} = 0.018$ to 0.051), with the assumption that binding to liver homogenate is linear with protein level, than the binding under the assay conditions employed (0.1 or 1 mg/mL) is expected to be negligible ($fu{liver} = 0.8$ to 1).
+This approach has previously been published (Kalvass et al., 2007; Sane et al., 2016; Riccardi et al., 2017).
+Furthermore, the chemically modified GalNAc-siRNAs are highly stable in liver in vivo and are not expected to be appreciably metabolized during the short incubation times employed in the in vitro studies (Nair et al., 2017).
+Therefore, no corrections are made for metabolic stability, plasma protein binding (assumed to be 1) and K_i values estimated from IC50 values are expected to be representative of free values.
+It should be noted that the use of Fu = 1 is highly conservative as the PPB at relevant clinical concentrations is $\sim 90\%$ (Fu = 0.1).